kayceecodes/minimal-portfolio/README.md

     13).
 Create ListItem Component for each Items
     14).
 Text Darker and Larger.
     15).
-Highlight Active Page Name Backgroundcolor in Header
+Highlight Active Page Name Backgroundcolor in Header 16).
+Edit Skills for readability programs
+    17).
+Add Linux to skill
+    18).
+Make font smaller in header and darker

 ## Fixes
     1) From https://github.com/vercel/next.js/issues/17464